awsdocs/aws-iot-docs/developerguide/dynamodb-rule-action.md

 The DynamoDB \(`dynamoDB`\) action writes all or part of an MQTT message to an Amazon DynamoDB table\.

 You can follow a tutorial that shows you how to create and test a rule with a DynamoDB action\.
-For more information, see [Creating a rule with a DynamoDB action](iot-ddb-rule.md)\.
+For more information, see [Store device data in a DynamoDB table](iot-ddb-rule.md)\.

 **Note**
 This rule writes non\-JSON data to DynamoDB as binary data\.
 The DynamoDB console displays the data as base64\-encoded text\.